 The very Gospel values that we live our lives by and promote on a daily basis constantly teaches, demonstrates and reinforces tolerance and respect for others beliefs and faiths.
 This is evident in our actions, our Collective Worships, Curriculum and the implementation of our Behaviour policy.

-At Our Lady’s school we firmly believe that our school aims and values underpin and promote the British values.
+At Our Lady’s school we firmly believe that our school aims and objectives underpin and promote the British values.

-Our school maintains excellent standards of behaviour by keeping understanding, forgiveness and reconciliation at the heart of the process.
+Promote excellent standards of behaviour by keeping understanding, forgiveness and reconciliation at the heart of all we do.